 Fighting Against Discrimination

 In 1954, the year of the momentous Supreme Court decision Brown v.
 Board of Education, which purportedly ended segregation of schools, Medgar quit the insurance business; he subsequently applied and was denied admission to the University of Mississippi Law School.
 His unsuccessful effort to integrate the state’s oldest public educational institution attracted the attention of the NAACP’s national office.
 Later that year, Evers moved to the state capital of Jackson and became the first state field secretary of the NAACP in Mississippi.

 As state field secretary, Evers recruited members throughout Mississippi and organized voter-registration efforts, demonstrations, and economic boycotts of white-owned companies that practiced discrimination.
-He also worked to investigate crimes perpetrated against blacks, most notably the lynching of Emmett Till, a 14-year-old African-American boy who had allegedly been killed for talking to a white woman.
+He also worked to investigate crimes perpetrated against blacks, most notably the lynching of Emmett Till, a 14-year-old African-American boy who had been killed for allegedly talking to a white woman.

 Tragic Death and Aftermath

 As early as 1955, Evers activism made him the most visible civil rights leader in the state of Missisippi.
 As a result, he and his family were subjected to numerous threats and violent actions over the years, including a firebombing of their house in May 1963.
 At 12:40 a.m. on June 12, 1963, Evers was shot in the back in the driveway of his home in Jackson.
 He died less than a hour later at a nearby hospital.